jsaikali/cscie29_final_project/README.md

 This assignment took me 12+ hours.
 Part of the reason is because I had to patch up some mistakes in my pset_utils, and I did struggle with the setup again although it was MUCH more clear than the last problem set (thank you!).
 I did find it a good level of challenging though.
 It exposed me to concepts I actually am interested in, and I did learn a lot from my implementations.

 #### What did you find interesting?
 Challenging?
 Tedious?
 (8 points)
 Learning how to "embed" a variable into my environment was challenging/tedious for me - I know that it is relatively simple, but I tend to struggle with proper setup more than anything.
 Also, it was challenging (but fun) to make my own decisions about where to implement/write my functions for this problem set.
-I hope to get feedback/opinions about my choices
+I hope to get feedback/opinions about my choices.

+I don't think we reviewed overriding methods, and while it is expected that students have prior knowledge, I felt unprepared for the Atomic rewrites question.
+It was a bit too challenging for me.

 My favorite thing by far was the cosine similarity calculation.
 It was fun to implement, and it was also highly applicable to my projects / day job.
 Being able to embed a document and calculate distances so quickly was eye opening for me.